KevinFink/aws-cloudformation-user-guide/doc_source/cfn-using-cloudformer.md

 1. Review the information about the stack and select **I acknowledge that this template may create IAM resources**\.

-1. After you finish reviewing the stack information, click **Create** to start creating the CloudFormer stack\.
+1. After you finish reviewing the stack information, click **Create stack** to start creating the CloudFormer stack\.

    CloudFormer is an AWS CloudFormation stack, so it must go through the normal stack creation process, which can take a few minutes\.